Abebaw-Addis/machine_learning1/README.md

 For example, on Render:

 Create a new "Web Service" and connect to your GitHub repository.
-Set the build command to pip install -r requirements.txt and the start command to uvicorn fastapi_app:app --host 0.0.0.0 --port 80.
+Set the build command to pip install -r requirements.txt and the start command to uvicorn api:app --host 0.0.0.0 --port 80.

 Future Improvements
 Model Improvement: Experiment with other models (e.g., XGBoost, LightGBM) and compare performance.